-- 1. A gene alteration is identified in your sample that is known to be disease causing (pathogenic).
+- 1. A gene variant is identified in your DNA that is known to be disease causing (pathogenic).
 This is highly likely to be the reason for the cancers in the family.
 If you have had a cancer this is called diagnostic testing.
-It also means you remain at risk of developing other cancers associated with having a Lynch syndrome gene alteration.
-Finding a gene alteration allows other family members to be offered predictive testing.
-Predictive testing is offered to family members who are known to be at risk of inheriting a gene alteration that has been identified in the family but are currently well.
-Predictive testing is usually offered over a series of appointments to allow the opportunity to consider options and choices with time for reflection in-between.
-How many appointments a person requires varies considerably from person to person and is negotiated on an individual basis with your genetic counsellor team.
-The overall aim of the predictive testing process is to help prepare a person for their results whatever they are. - 2.
-No gene alteration is identified.
-This does not mean there is not an inherited genetic explanation for the cancers in the family but it may be that within the confines of current technology we have been unable to detect a gene alteration or, that there may be an alteration in a gene that we do not yet know about and, therefore, cannot test for.
-Regardless of the results of any genetic testing we may still make screening recommendations for family members based on the family history to help protect their health.

-3. A gene change has been found but we are not sure if it is significant or not.
+It also means you have an increased chance of developing other cancers associated with Lynch syndrome.
+Predictive genetic testing can be offered to family members who may have inherited the family-specific gene variant - 2.
+No gene variants are identified.
+This reduces the chance that you have Lynch syndrome but does not completely rule out there being an inherited genetic explanation for the cancers in the family.
+It may be that within the confines of current technology we have been unable to detect a gene variant, or you may have a variant in a gene we do not yet know about and therefore cannot test for.
+Taking these results into account, we may still make screening recommendations for family members based on the family history to help protect their health. - 3.
+A gene variant has been found but we are not sure if it is significant or not.
 This is also sometimes called an unclassified variant (UV) or a variant of unknown significance (VUS).
 Finding this may mean we have to undertake more testing in the family or that we may need to look at the UV again sometime in the future to see if any further information about it is available.
 This will be discussed with you in more detail should this be the case.

-NB: The finding of a pathogenic (disease causing) gene alteration is based on current knowledge.
-Very occasionally, new information in the future may mean that our understanding of the significance of a specific gene alteration may change.
+NB: Test results are reported based on current knowledge.
+Very occasionally, new information in the future may mean that our understanding of the significance of a specific gene variant may change.